Domain Name System: Other applications

-E-mail servers can query blacklist.example to find out if a specific host connecting to them is in the blacklist.
-Many of such blacklists, either subscription-based or free of cost, are available for use by email administrators and anti-spam software.
+E-mail servers can query blocklist.example to find out if a specific host connecting to them is in the block list.
+Many such block lists, either subscription-based or free of cost, are available for use by email administrators and anti-spam software.

 To provide resilience in the event of computer or network failure, multiple DNS servers are usually provided for coverage of each domain.
 At the top level of global DNS, thirteen groups of root name servers exist, with additional "copies" of them distributed worldwide via anycast addressing.

 Dynamic DNS (DDNS) updates a DNS server with a client IP address on-the-fly, for example, when moving between ISPs or mobile hot spots, or when the IP address changes administratively.

 DNS message format

-The DNS protocol uses two types of DNS messages, queries and replies; both have the same format.
+The DNS protocol uses two types of DNS messages, queries and responses; both have the same format.
 Each message consists of a header and four sections: question, answer, authority, and an additional space.
 A header field (flags) controls the content of these four sections.

 The header section consists of the following fields: Identification, Flags, Number of questions, Number of answers, Number of authority resource records (RRs), and Number of additional RRs.
 Each field is 16 bits long, and appears in the order given.
 The identification field is used to match responses with queries.
-The flag field consists of sub-fields as follows:

-After the flag, the header ends with four 16-bit integers which contain the number of records in each of the sections that follow, in the same order.
+After the flags word, the header ends with four 16-bit integers which contain the number of records in each of the sections that follow, in the same order.